amjadmajid/deepRL/README.md

-#Deep Reinforcement Learning for Swarm Robots Navigation Airport Settings

-## ToDo
-- [ ] Read this [paper] (https://arxiv.org/pdf/1808.03841.pdf) thoroughly
-- [ ] Present its advantages and disadvantages
-- [ ] Propose an alternative/modified solution to the problem of Multi-robot
-navigation using Deep RL (think of using ES)

 ## ToDo thesis:
 - [x] Fix the ROS/Gazebo environment on ubnuntu following some of the links below for using Deep learning, Deep Reinforcement Learning, navigation algorithms, etc.: https://learning-oreilly-com.tudelft.idm.oclc.org/library/view/hands-on-ros-for/9781838551308/51d78601-3c6f-410b-b300-2d9f2eeaa294.xhtml (good link -- trying it now)